mirasrobert/LEMP-Cheatsheet/README.md

 - [x] Git installed on your local machine.
 - [x] A Laravel application hosted on GitHub (e.g., "laravel_example_app").

+## Note:
+   - We have an application called "laravel_example_app".
+Change the "laravel_example_app" for your website name or Laravel app name.

 ## Initial Server Setup

 1. **Create a DigitalOcean Droplet:**